kragen/dercuano/README.md

 Status
 ------

-I’ve been hacking on this piece of shit for six hours.
+I’ve been hacking on this piece of shit for seven and a half hours.
 I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
-So far I have stuck 11 of them in, totaling 134K and 52,000 words.
-So I am about seven doublings away from finishing the job;
+So far I have stuck 22 of them in, totaling 244K and 95,000 words.
+So I am about six doublings away from finishing the job;
+the last doubling, adding 11 documents, took three hours;
-the last doubling (well, near tripling) took an hour, and the doubling before that took half an hour.
+the doubling (well, near tripling) before that took an hour, and the doubling before that took half an hour.
-Unfortunately at this point it’s taking an entire second or more to rebuild the HTML tree from scratch.
+Unfortunately at this point it’s taking two entire seconds to rebuild the HTML tree from scratch.
 The notes are currently only a bit easier to read in this form than as plain text files, due to the lack of CSS and date/time metadata.

 I may hack together some kind of web UI for adding things to the triple store, but so far I’ve been adding them by hand.
+But now it seems like the time is starting to be linear in the number of documents I add, largely having to do with manual categorization more than writing code.

 Dependencies
 ------------